 Ramble Down The Rambla de Poblenou

-Now, as we all know the main attraction in Barcelona is the Rambla, a pedestrianized road which runs from the Plaza de Catalunya to the port.
+Now, as we all know the main attraction in Barcelona is the Rambla, a pedestrianized road that runs from the Plaza de Catalunya to the port.

 It’s usually packed full of people though, so I recommend if you’re in the area, heading across to the Rambla de Poblenou.